contao/docs-archive/extending-contao4/managed-edition/README.md

 # Contao 4 – Managed Edition

 Starting with version 4.3.4, Contao is available as a so-called *Managed Edition*.
 Compared to a regular Symfony application, a *Managed Edition* is limited in its customization possibilities to allow automatic management by third-party bundles.

+## Background

+A regular Symfony application consists of a collection of bundles (typically installed via composer), some configuration and application specific code.
+Typically there is a class called ``AppKernel.php`` where the bundles which should get loaded can be registered.

+So installing/removing a new bundle typically means
+ 1. updating the composer requirements - installing/removing the component
+ 2. adjusting the configuration (e.g. routes, parameters)
+ 3. adding/removing a line of code to ``AppKernel.php`` (registering the bundle)

+These are rather technical tasks that involve editing code files and using the command line which would normally prevent non-technical users from updating the software or adding/removing extensions.

+Contao 4 therefore comes prepacked in two versions: The *Standard* and the *Managed Edition*.
+While the *Standard Edition* behaves just like a regular Symfony application, the *Managed Edition* (together with the [Contao Manager][ContaoManager]) tries to automate all of the needed adjustments.
+The version comes with the trade-off that some customizations might be harder to achieve than with a default Symfony application.

+**Things work slightly different in the managed edition…**

+This however means that a bundle that works in the managed edition will have to ship a basic configuration and tell the system somehow how it should be loaded.
+(Furthermore as no ``AppKernel.php`` exists in the managed edition there are custom mechanisms e.g. to load an ``AppBundle`` or setup custom routes - have a look into the Contao 4 Cookbook to find out more about this.)

 ## Differences to Contao Standard Edition